sedatbilece/Web-Projects/README.md

 ##  This repo shows other web project repo

-This project is my first web project .
+1-)This project is my first web project .
 I coding this using just css and html
     [GO Project Repository ](https://github.com/sedatbilece/my-first-page)
 ***